How to perform a Git clean up of branches and commits example

-Disambiguation note: If you were looking for information on the git clean command, look at our tutorial on how to git clean untracked files.
+Disambiguation note: If you’re looking for information on the git clean command, see our tutorial on how to git clean untracked files.

 Clean up Git commits